Getting Started

 - SoR3: Provides precise control during jumps while maintaining your facing direction, ideal for jump kicks.

-- SoR2: Offers realistic but stiffer jumping with less control.
+- SoR2: Offers arguably the most realistic jumping physics, albeit jumping does feel stiffer with less control.

 - SoR1: Allows mid-air direction changes but with slightly less precision in targeting.